Essential Tips for WordPress Beginners

 How do you do that?

 You want to take a little time to learn the basics of SEO Copywriting (it’s not as hard as you might think).
-One quick improvement you can start making immediately is to use the built-in WordPress permalink field at the top of the editing page to revise your links before you publish them.
+One quick improvement you can start immediately is using the built-in WordPress permalink field at the top of the editing page to revise your links before publishing them.

 Eliminate unnecessary words, and make intelligent use of keywords in your description.

 Don’t stuff it with keywords — make sure the result is pleasant to read for a human being.

 The idea here is to create a compact permalink that tells search engines what your post contains in a glance and helps you rank for a keyword you’d like to be known for.

 4. Maximize impact with targeted titles and descriptions

 When you share your posts and pages on Facebook, Google+, and LinkedIn, these services pick up a page title and description to go with the link you share.